How to Start a YouTube Channel: 10 Brilliant Tips

 10. Post Your First Video

-This is what you've been waiting for all along: to post your first YouTube video.
-And now that you've found a niche, identified your audience, developed video ideas, and more, you're ready to take that leap.
+This is what you've been waiting for all along to post your first YouTube video.
+Now that you've found a niche, identified your audience, developed video ideas, and more, you're ready to take that leap.

 Here's how to upload a YouTube video: